jellysquider/jellysquider.github.io/aboutme.md

 - building a dictionary to develop gender-sensitive terminology in Ukrainian language
 - volunteering as an audio-/videoeditor for a project _Books that Talk_ to provide audiobooks for visually impaired children
-- being so passionate about Ukraine and willing to help others discover it that I also develop a self-study course for learning Ukrainian as a Foreign Language
+- being so passionate about Ukraine and willing to help others discover it that I'm also developing a self-study course for learning Ukrainian as a Foreign Language

 ### Personal stuff